lawrencewin/lawrencewin/README.md

 😄 Pronouns: he / him

 I'm a computer science major studying at UT Austin.
 I graduate in Spring 2022.
-I'm currently working at the Austin Technology Incubator, and I've interned at Verizon in the past.
+I'm currently working at Microsoft, and I've interned at Amazon and Verizon in the past.
 My best project is the Pannavasa Meditation Center's website right [here](https://www.pmcusa.org).

 Email me at lawrence.j.win@gmail.com for inquiries.